Weight Loss Strategies

 Calorie Counting (Count cal/meal vs cal/day)

 The first hurdle is to avoid is daily calorie counting.
 This may sound like heresy to most but the concept of calories per day measurement is a poor weight loss technique.
 Our body finds it difficult to utilize more than 500-700 calories at one time and tends to place any unneeded calories into fat reserves immediately.
 A better strategy would be to limit our calories per meal and to eat 3 meals daily rather than the standard 1-2 meals most Americans admit to.
 Many of my patients tell me of being placed on 800-1200 calorie diets only to complain of severe appetite issues and minimal long-term body fat reduction.
 One of the most common mistakes of many weight loss attempts is the avoidance of meals like breakfast in order to reduce calorie intake.
 This will usually result in a lower metabolism and inhibit successful body fat reduction.
-Limiting portion sizes per meal by creating a meal calorie goal is an easy first step to controlling the protein to calorie ratio and increasing your metabolism.
+Limiting portion sizes per meal by creating a meal calorie goal is an essential first step to controlling the protein to calorie ratio and increasing your metabolism.

 Deficiencies